Fraud Blocker

 When a building changes ownership, the new landlord must comply with existing rent control laws and honor the terms of all current leases.
 Some landlords, however, attempt to impose rent increases immediately after taking over, falsely claiming that a change in ownership allows them to reset rental rates.

-A change in ownership does not eliminate San Francisco Rent Ordinance protections.
+A change in ownership does not eliminate protections under the San Francisco Rent Ordinance.
 Tenants who receive an illegal rent increase after a new landlord takes over should report the issue to the Rent Board and seek legal assistance if necessary.

 5. Demands for Rent Increases on Non-Rent-Controlled Units That Violate Lease Terms